The Quality Story - Chapter 3: How it's Made

 I usually carry a copy of my passport and some extra cash in there.
 Chances are, someone is going to try to steal your bag, not the contents, but at least they won't get the satisfaction of spending your money.
 They'll never find it.
 Speaking of thieves, free helpful hint: Always carry a 6-pack of Coca Cola while driving in Latin America.
 Pop one for yourself and then offer one to the cop when he first approaches and he should let you go without asking for a bribe.
 The culture teaches that it's impolite to refuse a gift.
 If he doesn't accept it, you're toast.
 Negotiate your way down to $5 and go on your way.

-Comfortable and adjustable solid pieces of leather with suede backing and real tough swiveling clips on the ends from Spain.
+Comfortable and adjustable solid pieces of leather with tough swiveling clips on the ends from Spain.
 The clips are normally used for horse tack.
 They detach quickly to make into a backpack and also to attach the bag to things.
 I connect the bag strap through my guitar case handle and attach it to the bed of my truck so no one will snatch it out when I'm stopped at a light.